TerikaJ/Soc-Honeynet/README.md

 ## Metrics After Hardening / Security Controls

-The following table shows the metrics we measured in our environment for another 24 hours, but after we have applied security controls:
+The following table displays the metrics we measured in our environment for another 24 hours, but after the application of security controls:

-Start Time 2024-05-30 19:55:14
+**Start Time 2024-05-30 19:55:14**
-Stop Time	2024-05-31 19:55:14
+**Stop Time	2024-05-31 19:55:14**

 | Metric                   | Count
 | ------------------------ | -----